unforced/new-bump/.cursorguides/tracking.md

   - Added tests for all new components and services
   - Fixed TypeScript errors and test failures
 - Implemented integration testing for Supabase interactions
+- Implemented Gathering Places functionality:
+  - Created Place Service with CRUD operations
+  - Implemented Places Page with List/Map Toggle
+  - Implemented PlaceForm Component with Google Places API integration
+  - Integrated Google Maps for displaying places on a map
+  - Added tests for all new components and services
-- Starting Gathering Places milestone:
+- Starting Friends & Intent milestone:
-  - Created implementation guide for Gathering Places
+  - Created implementation guide for Friends & Intent
-  - Planning place service and Google Maps integration

 ## Current Project State